Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: The Weil-Petersson metric and its synthetic properties

-\begin{definition}(Ending Lamination) The union of pinching curves along a WP geodesic ray and the geodesic laminations arising as supports of all ending measured laminations of $r$ is the ending lamination of $r$. \end{definition}
+\begin{definition}\textnormal{ (Ending lamination)} The union of pinching curves along a WP geodesic ray $r$ and the geodesic laminations arising as supports of all ending measured laminations of $r$ is the ending lamination of $r$. \end{definition}

-\begin{definition}(End invariant of Weil-Petersson geodesics) To each open end of a geodesic $g:(a,b) \to \overline{\Teich(S)}$ we associate an end invariant which is a partial marking or a lamination.
+\begin{definition}\textnormal{ (End invariant of Weil-Petersson geodesics)} To each open end of a WP geodesic $g:(a,b) \to \overline{\Teich(S)}$ we associate an end invariant which is a partial marking or a lamination.
 If the forward trajectory $g|_{[0,b)}$ can be extended to $b$ such that $g(b) \in \overline{ \Teich(S)}$ then the forward end invariant $\nu^{+}(g)$ is any Bers marking $\mu(g(b))$ ( there are finitely many of them).
 Otherwise, $\nu^{+}(g)$ is the ending lamination of the forward trajectory ray $g|_{[0,b)}$ which was defined above.
 We define the backward end invariant $\nu^{-}(g)$ similarly by considering the backward trajectory $g|_{(a,0]}$.
-We call the pair $(\nu^{-},\nu^{+})$, the end invariant of $g$. \end{definition} Here we recall two properties of the ending measured laminations proved in \cite{bmm1}: \begin{lem}(Decreasing of length-functions along WP geodesic rays) Let $\mathcal{L}$ be any ending measured lamination of a WP geodesic ray $r$, then $\ell_{\mathcal{L}}(r(t))$ is a decreasing function. \end{lem} \begin{lem} Let $r_{n} \to r$ be a convergent sequence of rays in the WP visual sphere at $x$.
-Then if $\mathcal{L}_{n}$ is any sequence of ending measured laminations or weighted pinching curves for $r_{n}$, any representative $\mathcal{L} \in \mathcal{ML} (S)$ of the limit of the projective classes $[\mathcal{L}_{n}]$ in $\mathcal{PML}(S)$ has bounded length along the ray $r$. \end{lem}
+We call the pair $(\nu^{-},\nu^{+})$ the end invariant of $g$. \end{definition} Here we recall two properties of the ending measured laminations proved in \cite[\S 2]{bmm1}: \begin{lem}\textnormal{ (Decrease of length-functions along WP geodesic rays)} Let $\mathcal{L}$ be any ending measured lamination of a WP geodesic ray $r$, then $\ell_{\mathcal{L}}(r(t))$ is a decreasing function. \end{lem} \begin{lem} Let $r_{n} \to r$ be a convergent sequence of WP geodesics rays in the WP visual sphere at a point $x\in\Teich(S)$.
+Let $\mathcal{L}_{n}$ be an ending measured lamination or a weighted pinching curve of $r_{n}$.
+Then any representative $\mathcal{L} \in \mathcal{ML}(S)$ of the limit $[\mathcal{L}]$ of the projective classes $[\mathcal{L}_{n}]$ in $\mathcal{PML}(S)$ has bounded length along the ray $r$. \end{lem}